-Please be particularly vigilant as recent dry weather has led to an increased risk of moorland and forest fires in the North York Moors National Park.
-Club Secretary Gerry Orchard has been helping the National Park Authority rangers to put fire risk warning signs up on key sites advising people what they can do to help to reduce the risk.
-The signs will remain in place until the fire risk passes.
+In June 2018 dry weather led to an increased risk of moorland and forest fires in the North York Moors National Park.
+Club Secretary Gerry Orchard helped the National Park Authority rangers to put fire risk warning signs up on key sites advising people what they can do to help to reduce the risk.
+The signs remained in place until the fire risk had passed.
 More information on the National Park website.

 Bernie McLinden (Senior Ranger – Coast Area) and Tom Evans put up a warning sign.